stevenblair/rapid61850/README.md

 ### Building on Linux ###

 On Linux, it's easier to create the Python or Java interface with the Terminal, rather than with Eclipse.
-The steps below assume Ubuntu (and have only been tested on 11.10 64-bit), so it may differ on other distributions.
+The steps below assume Ubuntu (and have only been tested on 11.10 64-bit), so it may differ on other distributions. **Note that because the following scripts compile all *.c files, the example `main*.c` files may need to be deleted from the C source code directory.**

 Install the following packages: